 Frank McCormick, Ph.D., F.R.S., D.Sc.
 (Hon) has served as a member of our board of directors since 2010 and is a member of the board’s Science and Technology Committee.
-Since 1997, Dr. McCormick has held the positions of Director of the University of California, San Francisco (UCSF), Helen Diller Family Comprehensive Cancer Center, a multidisciplinary research and clinical care organization, as well as the position of Associate Dean of the UCSF School of Medicine.
-Additionally, since 1996, he has been a Fellow of the Royal Society, a society for science.
+Since 1997, Dr. McCormick has held the position of Director of the University of California, San Francisco (UCSF), Helen Diller Family Comprehensive Cancer Center, a multidisciplinary research and clinical care organization, as well as the position of Associate Dean of the UCSF School of Medicine.
+Additionally, he has been a Fellow of the Royal Society, a society for science since 1996 and a Member of the National Academy of Sciences since 2014.
 Prior to joining the UCSF faculty, Dr. McCormick pursued cancer-related work with several biotechnology firms, including Cetus Corporation as Director of Molecular Biology from 1981 to 1990 and Vice President of Research from 1990 to 1991, and Chiron Corporation as Vice President of Research from 1991 to 1992.
 In 1992, Dr. McCormick founded Onyx Pharmaceuticals (acquired by Amgen) and served as the company’s Chief Scientific Officer until 1996.
 Dr. McCormick received his B.Sc. in biochemistry from the University of Birmingham, and his Ph.D. in biochemistry from the University of Cambridge and held postdoctoral fellowships in the United States at the State University of New York at Stony Brook and in London at the Imperial Cancer Research Fund.

 Stephanie Monaghan O’Brien